-Wouldn’t most people like to think of themselves as being compassionate?
-Most of us would.
-But, with all the distractions of life, it is easy to lose sight of other people and their needs once in a while… even when someone is standing right in front of us.
+Wouldn’t most of us like to think ourselves as being kind and compassionate?
+Sure, most of us would.
+But, with all the distractions in the world today, it’s easy to become a little distracted when it comes to compassion.
+In the hubbub of daily life, it’s easy to lose sight of other people and their needs every now and then…… even when someone in need is standing right in front of us.

-Be kind to people.
-It sounds simple enough, but showing kindness to all the different people who pass through your life on any given day can be a significant challenge.
-One of the great things about being kind to people is that even the smallest act of kindness can make a big difference in someone’s life.
-You may never know what the full effect of the act will be, but it could be monumental.
-You could change the trajectory of someone’s entire day.
-Probably the best thing about being kind is that kindness is contagious.
-If you are kind to someone else, the odds are pretty high that they will be passing that kindness along to other folks.
+- Be kind to people.
+It sounds simple enough, but showing compassion to all the different people who pass through our lives on any given day can be a significant challenge.
+One of the great things about being compassionate is that even the smallest act of kindness can make a big difference in someone’s life.
+We may never know what the full effect of one act of compassion will be, but it could be monumental.
+It could change the trajectory of someone’s entire day.
+Probably the best thing about being compassionate is that it is contagious.
+If you are kind and compassionate to someone, the odds are pretty high that they will be passing that kindness along to other folks.

-Really care.
+- Really care.
 You don’t have to agree with someone.
 You don’t have to like what the person is saying.
-But it is important to care about the person, their feelings, and their needs.
-Remember how great it feels to have someone truly care about you.
-Open up your heart… and really care.
+But it’s important to care about the person, their feelings, and their needs.
+Think about how great it feels to have someone truly care about you.
+Open up your heart… and truly care.

-Think about what you do.
-What you say during a conversation with someone matters, but so does what you do.
-Nonverbal messages say a lot.
-You can show your compassion and understanding in your facial expressions and how you hold your body.
-Maintaining eye contact with people, keeping your body turned toward them, and leaning in as they speak shows you are listening and care about what they are saying.
-A smile or a pat on the hand can be reassuring and shows compassion as well.
-Sometimes, a hug might be called for too, but it is always a good idea to make sure the hug is welcome.
+- Think about what you do.
+Nonverbal messages can mean and say a lot.
+Without saying a word, we can show compassion and understanding through our facial expressions and even how we hold our bodies.
+Maintaining eye contact with people, keeping the body turned toward them, and leaning in as they speak shows you’re listening and that you care about what they are saying.
+A smile or a pat on the hand can be reassuring and can show compassion.